-Mathematics
+Mathematics Course Descriptions

-Course: MAT32.S1 & MAT32.S2 Supplemental Math Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 9-12 Required Course Fee: No Prerequisite(s): Placement in this course will be determined by assessments and teacher recommendation Corequisite(s): You must take both semesters Description: Supplemental Math is designed to support students who lack math confidence due to missing foundational math skills and application abilities.
+Course: MAT32.S1 & MAT32.S2 Supplemental Math Credit: 1.0 (Course is a full year course - 0.5 recommendation

+Prerequisite(s): Placement in this course will be determined by assessments and teacher

+Description: Supplemental Math is designed to support students who lack math confidence due to missing foundational math skills and application abilities.
 This course will build students' math skills so that they will be successful in their current and future math courses.
 When students successfully complete this course, they will earn elective credit.

-Course: MAT39.S1 & MAT39.S2 Advanced Geometry Credit: 1.0 (Course is a full year course -0.5 per semester) Grade Level: 9-12 Required Course Fee: No Prerequisite(s): Teachers approval Corequisite(s): You must take both semesters Description: This course is for students who express a strong interest in mathematics.
+Course: MAT39.S1 & MAT39.S2 Advanced Geometry Credit: 1.0 (Course is a full year course -

+0.5 per semester)

+Prerequisite(s): Teachers approval Corequisite(s): You must take both semesters

+Description: This course is for students who express a strong interest in mathematics.
 Students considering this course should be active, inquisitive, and independent learners.
 Advanced Geometry will be more challenging than the standard geometry course and will provide multiple opportunities for students to take greater responsibility for their learning.
 This course emphasizes the further development of skills, techniques and connections to geometry concepts.
-The topics include but are not limited to: foundations of geometry, proof and logic, lines, transformation, probability, polygons, similarity.
-2D and 3D measurement, circles and basic trigonometry.
+The topics include but are not limited to: foundations of geometry, proof and logic, lines, transformation, probability, polygons, similarity, 2D and 3D measurement, circles and basic trigonometry.
 Advanced Geometry builds on your algebra knowledge while also preparing you for future math courses.
 It teaches you to think logically, problem solve, and use critical thinking skills in real life situations.

-Course: MAT35.S1 & MAT35.S2 Algebra I Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 9-12 Required Course Fee: No Prerequisite(s): No Corequisite(s): You must take both semesters Description: The scope and sequence of the course will include: Operations on real numbers; working with formulas, percentages, ratios, and decimals; writing, solving, and graphing linear equations/inequalities; application of equations/inequalities in real-life situations; and working with exponential and quadratic models.
-Course: MAT36.S1 & MAT36.S2 Geometry Credit: 1.0 (Course is a full year course - 0.5 per semester) Grade Level: 9-12 Required Course Fee: No Prerequisite(s): Must have completed Algebra I (MAT35.S1 and MAT35.S2) Corequisite(s): You must take both semesters
+Course: MAT35.S1 & MAT35.S2 Algebra I Credit: 1.0 (Course is a full year course - 0.5 per

+Description: The scope and sequence of the course will include: Operations on real numbers; working with formulas, percentages, ratios, and decimals; writing, solving, and graphing linear equations/inequalities; application of equations/inequalities in real-life situations; and working with exponential and quadratic models.

+Course: MAT36.S1 & MAT36.S2 Geometry Credit: 1.0 (Course is a full year course - 0.5 per

+Prerequisite(s): Must have completed Algebra I (MAT35.S1 and MAT35.S2)